The best password managers of 2020 and how to use them

 - Works with: Windows, MacOS, Linux, Android, iPhone and iPad.
 Browser extensions for Chrome, Firefox, Safari, Internet Explorer, Edge and Opera.

-Keeper is another secure password service than helps you manage login info on Windows, MacOS, Android and iOS devices.
+Keeper is another secure password service that helps you manage login info on Windows, MacOS, Android and iOS devices.
 A free version gives you unlimited passwords on one device.
-The step-up version costs $25 to $30 a year and lets you sync passwords across multiple devices.
+The step-up version costs $30 a year and lets you sync passwords across multiple devices.
 For around $60 a year, you can get 10GB of secure file storage.

 KeePassXC